normen/homebridge-platform-maxcube/README.md

 ## Additional Notes

 ### Heating/Cooling Mode
-HomeKit provides a "mode" setting for thermostat devices that allows toggling OFF/HEATING/COOLING/AUTO.
-This setting is used by this plugin to enable the "AUTO" mode of Max! thermostat devices or to turn them off (e.g. via Siri command).
-The following things happen when different modes are enabled:
+HomeKit provides a "mode" setting for thermostat devices that allows toggling Off/Heating/Cooling/Auto.
+This setting is used by this plugin to switch between the "Auto" and "Manual" modes of Max! thermostat devices or to turn them off (e.g. via Siri command).

- - OFF - The thermostat is set to off and manual mode.
+The modes mean different things for this plugin:

+##### Off = off temperature + manual mode
 Setting any other mode when the thermostat is off will set the temperature to the default.

- - HEATING - The thermostat is set to manual mode, temperature is kept as is.
+##### Heating or Cooling = manual mode
- - COOLING - The thermostat is set to manual mode, temperature is kept as is.
-The thermostat will report "HEATING" when next polled.
+Both set the thermostat to manual mode, the thermostat will always report "HEATING" when polled.
+Setting manual mode prevents the Max! schedule from taking over so it can be used to make "vacation" scenes in HomeKit.

- - AUTO - The thermostat is set to AUTO mode.
+##### Auto = auto mode
+The thermostat is in auto mode and will work as if HomeKit was controlling it by hand or the web interface.
+It will work off the schedule set in the Max! software and set the temperature at the programmed times.

 The default temperature when the thermostat is turned back on is 20 degrees.
 You can add a `default_temp` option to the config file to change this value.
+As this plugin has currently no way to access the Max!
+Cube schedule it can not set the temperature to the one given in the schedule.

 The off temperature is 5 degrees.
 You can add an `off_temp` option to the config file to change this value.
 When the thermostat is set to 5 degrees or less manually it will also report "OFF".

-As this plugin has no way to access the Max!
-Cube schedule it can not set the temperature to the one given in the schedule.

 ### Wall thermostat devices
 Wall thermostat devices are by default not included in HomeKit but if you add the option `allow_wall_thermostat` to the configuration they will be added as well.
 They could be useful as they also supply the temperature.
 They will work and control the temperature of their assigned room either way.